 It’s a common misconception that when parents separate, the law prefers the child to live with the mother rather than the father.
 This cannot be further from the truth.
 The law says that the court must do its utmost to do what is in the best interests of the child.

-Do you know any strange, funny or interesting facts about the law that you’d like to share?
-Let us know in the comments section below!
+Do you know any interesting facts about the law?
+Share them in the comments below!